Boston Police Department: 1982 Boston arson spree

+At some point in 1986, the FBI inquired into the Boston Police Department, uncovering massive amounts of bribery between sworn officers, some members of the city's liquor licensing board and other private individuals involved in payoffs.
+According to other law enforcement agencies that were in on the investigation, they stated that "it was one of the largest ever investigations conducted in a major city police force and would disclose a widespread pattern of bribery of police officers reaching into senior levels of the Boston Police Department."
+These bribes would be paid to officers in exchange for looking the other way on liquor license violations and not making arrests for certain missed court dates due to said liquor violations.
+The inquiry resulted in the arrests of 7 detectives and former detectives of the Boston Police Department including 3 active detectives (Matthew A. Kilroe, John F. McCormick, and Kenneth J. Nave) and 4 former detectives (Peter Boylan, John E. Carey, Thomas J. Connolly, and Francis X. Sheehan).
+All of these men were charged in a RICO case, with 20 years and $250,000 each for racketeering and extortion counts.

 Charles Stuart murder investigation

 In 1989, Charles Stuart killed his wife and accused an unknown black man for the murder.
 BPD proceeded to conduct a manhunt targeting young black men, indiscriminately using stop and frisk tactics, especially in neighborhoods of Mission Hill and Roxbury.
 Some residents compared the response to living in a war zone and the response is said to have contributed to distrust between black communities and BPD for decades following.

 1990s

 Federal fingerprinting coordination

 On August 23, 1995, the BPD became the first police agency to send fingerprint images to the FBI electronically using the newly created EFIPS (now IAFIS) system.
 The first set of fingerprints was for a suspect arrested for armed robbery.
 Within hours of the receipt of the fingerprints, the FBI determined that the suspect had a number of prior arrests, including one for assault with intent to kill.

 21st century

 On December 31, 2006, 31 Boston Municipal Police Officers were allowed to transfer to the Boston Police.
 On January 1, 2007, the rest of the Munis were either laid off or transferred to the city's Municipal Protective Services, which provides security to the city's Property Management Department.
 There was no merger with the Boston Municipal Police.

 The transfer of Munis was planned in mid-2006 by Mayor Thomas M. Menino.
 This plan was met with heavy protest from the Boston Police Patrolmen's Association (BPPA).
 The BPPA's argument was that the Municipal officers were not qualified to be Boston police officers due to lack of training, political patronage, nepotism, and the fact that the Munis were not civil service tested.